-Survivor settlement: The deceased was ineligible for a pension but had at least 12 months of insurance coverage.
+Survivor settlement: The deceased did not satisfy the qualifying conditions for a pension but had at least 12 months of coverage.

 Eligible survivors are a widow aged 40 or older or disabled who was married to the deceased for at least 1 year or who is pregnant or has a child by the deceased; a dependent disabled widower who was married to the deceased for at least 1 year; and children younger than age 16 (age 18 if an apprentice, age 21 if a student or disabled).